No. 23: Ryan Elmquist

 A sun-splashed mural of Kobe and Gianna Bryant on 4th Street in the Little Tokyo/Boyle Heights neighborhood of Los Angeles, between Alameda and Seaton.

-Momba murals, we have come to calling them.
-Brilliantly splashed across the sides of hotels, restaurants, pawn shops and abandoned warehouses.
+Brilliantly splashed across the sides of hotels, apartment complexes, auto part dealers, pawn shops and abandoned warehouses.

 They provide varied interpretation and a longing for artists inspired to creatively honor Kobe Bryant and his daughter, Gianna.
 They have become as much as the city’s fabric and context as much as a place to reflect and ponder “what if” as well as what was.

-They are at best coping mechanism for those who designed them an expression of grief mixed with tribute.
-They should be numbered and catalogued as if part of a unique SoCal art gallery.
+At some point, they should be numbered and catalogued as if part of a unique L.A.
+County art gallery.

 This image has an empty alt attribute; its file name is img_4639-1.jpg